fidesmo/apdu-over-ble/spec/apdu-service-spec.md

 Used by the Client to retrieve the sequence of Response APDUs corresponding to the processing of a previous sequence of Command APDUs.
 Response APDUs will be encoded in the same structure as command APDUs in the figure above.

+### Characteristic: Max Memory for APDU processing
+Memory, in kilobytes, that the Server can use to store APDU Commands.
+This limits the number of APDU Commands that can be sent by writing to the *APDU Commands* characteristic.
+This characteristic is optional.
+If missing, the Server indicates that it does not have any memory limitations, so the Client does not need to limit the number of Command APDUs sent in a sequence.

 ## Packet and payload structure
 APDU Commands and APDU Responses data may not fit into a single BLE packet, so they will have to be fragmented by the issuer and then reconstructed by the receiver.
 The APDU-Service will use the following packet structure: